Mia Doi Todd

 Links:

-Relocating to her native Los Angeles, she crafted another mostly acoustic album, Zeroone (City Zen, 2001), a much more ambitious work that included lengthy and cryptic meditations such as Digital and Can I, besides the shorter but no less intense Merry Me, Like a Knife, and Poppy Fields, that evoked both Nico, Joni Mitchell, Jane Siberry and Shannon Wright.
+Relocating to her native Los Angeles, she crafted another mostly acoustic album, Zeroone (City Zen, 2001), a much more ambitious work that included lengthy and cryptic meditations such as Digital and Can I, besides the shorter but no less intense Merry Me, Like a Knife, and Poppy Fields, that evoked at the same time Nico, Joni Mitchell, Jane Siberry and Shannon Wright.

 She re-recorded some of her old songs for her brief fling with stardom, the hyper-arranged The Golden State (Sony, 2002).

-Manzanita (Plug Research, 2005) returned her to a more congenial spartan setting (The Last Night of Winter, Muscle Bone and Blood), despite a few attempts at sounding fashionable.
+Manzanita (Plug Research, 2005) returned her to a more congenial spartan setting (the lengthy and articulate The Last Night of Winter, Muscle Bone and Blood), despite a few attempts at sounding fashionable.

 What is unique about this music database